 Inclusions

-- Domestic air from Montreal to Saint Pierre & Miquelon
+- Domestic air from Paris to Kangerlussuaq

 - All onboard meals—breakfast, lunch, dinner, and complimentary 24-hour room service

-- Open Bar: a wide selection of drinks (mineral water, soft drinks, wines, beer, champagne, spirits, coffee, tea) is served at your discretion and at any time of the day.
+- The Open Bar*: a wide selection of drinks (mineral water, soft drinks, wines, beer, champagne, spirits, coffee, tea) is served at your discretion and at any time of the day.
 Some premium alcoholic drinks presented on the menu are not included in the Open Bar

 - Free Wi-Fi internet access 24 hours a day